Skip to content

 Mining computational power, measured in hashes per second.
 TH/s = terahashes (trillion).
 PH/s = petahashes (quadrillion).
 Bitcoin network total: ~600 EH/s (exahashes).
 Your share of block rewards = your hashrate / network hashrate.
 As more miners join, your share shrinks - difficulty adjustments maintain ~10 minute block times.

-Best the securities regulator miners?
+Best ASIC miners?

 Cloud mining scams?